The Samsung Galaxy Watch Active 2 smartwatch launched back in 2019, and it's still a hugely significant part of the Galaxy Watch range.

 If you want LTE/4G connectivity, that pushes the price up to $429.
 That's available for both models.
 There's even an Under Armour edition, just to add to the number of options on offer.

 Taking its full price, it's far cheaper than the Galaxy Watch 3 despite offering nearly the same features.
 It's also cheaper than the ECG-offering Apple Watch Series 6 and Fitbit Sense.
 It's also a better smartwatch than the Fitbit Versa 3 and Sense, although Samsung Health is no-where near as strong.

 Samsung Galaxy Watch Active 2: Design

 If you want a Samsung smartwatch, but you don't want something that's looks bulky on the wrist, the Active is what you go for.
-Unlike the first instalment, Samsung has now decided to offer the new Active in 40mm and 44mm sizes.
+Unlike the first instalment, Samsung decided to offer the Active 2 in 40mm and 44mm sizes.

 Samsung Galaxy Watch Active 2: Fitness tracking

 The fitness tracking was a bit of a surprise hit for us on the first Active.
 It doesn't do anything we haven't already seen on other fitness tracking smartwatches or dedicated fitness trackers.
 But it's all packaged together in a really nice way that will make you more intrigued to count your steps and generally be on the move more.